bmg02/sahaara/readme.rst

 Purpose & Goal
 *******************

 Our purpose is to make a Digitalize platform for Managing HealthCare Information Centrally and analyzing the information.
-To help Government to identify Critical Disease in particular area from the data gathered and to take appropriate action for resolving the issue.
+To help Government to identify Critical Disease in particular area from the data gathered and to take appropriate action for resolving the issue prior its more effect.
 To help Government track the record of disease and infected person and to monitor regularly about its effects on people whether it is increasing year by year or decreasing with the help of real time Graphical Representation.

 **************************
 Changelog and New Features